swentel/indieweb/README.md

 ## Feeds

 Besides the standard RSS feed which you can create where readers can subscribe to, you can also create microformat2 feeds.
 These can either return HTML, Atom feed or jf2feed+json (which is experimental though).
+Atom feeds are generated using https://granary.io/.
 You will need feeds when:

 - you use Bridgy: the service will look for html link headers with rel="feed" and use those pages to crawl so it knows to which content it needs to send webmentions to.